-Established in 2015, the HEARTs Research Group is an interdisciplinary multi-institution community of race and health scholars–undergraduate and graduate students, postdoctoral scholars and faculty–interrogating relationships between race, racism and health.
+Established in 2015, the HEARTs Research Group is an interdisciplinary multi-institution community of race and health scholars–undergraduate and graduate students, postdoctoral scholars and faculty– interrogating relationships between race, racism and health.
 We use a social-psycho-biological framework to interrogate the intersection of socio-environmental risk, and the biological embedding of social experience.

 The HEARTs Research Group promotes research and scholarship related to understanding why some groups, particularly socially minoritized racial and ethnic groups, live sicker and die sooner than others.
 We are a collaborative training ground for those interested in applying social theory to a variety of research methods intended to examine the connections between social inequalities and health inequities.
-HEARTs is guided by several underlying themes: the conceptualization and measurement of racism as a social determinant of health; the embodiment of social stress with a focus on race-related stress, biological dysregulation and premature biological aging; and and the understanding of how race, gender, age and socioeconomic position intersect to impact health inequities.
+HEARTs is guided by several underlying themes: the conceptualization and measurement of racism as a social determinant of health; the embodiment of social stress with a focus on weathering and race-related stress, biological dysregulation and premature biological aging; and the understanding of how race, gender, age and socioeconomic position intersect to impact health inequities.

 HEARTs Team Members